History of violence against LGBTQ people in the United Kingdom: 2000–2009

 Damilola Taylor was attacked by a local gang of youths on 27 November 2000 in Peckham, south London; he bled to death after being stabbed with a broken bottle in the thigh, which severed the femoral artery.
 BBC News, Daily Telegraph, Guardian and Independent newspapers reported at the time that during the weeks between arriving in the UK from Nigeria and the attack he had been subjected to bullying and beating, which included homophobic remarks by a group of boys at his school.
 "The bullies told him that he was gay."
 He "may not have understood why he was being bullied at school, or why some other children taunted him about being 'gay' – the word meant nothing to him."
 He had to ask his mother what 'gay' meant, she said "Boys were swearing at him, saying lots of horrible words.
 They were calling him names."
 His mother had spoken about this bullying, but the teachers failed to take it seriously.
 "She said pupils had accused her son of being gay and had beaten him last Friday."
 Six months after the murder, his father said, "I spoke to him and he was crying that he was being bullied and being called names.
 He was being called 'gay'."
 In the New Statesman two years later, when there had still been no convictions for the crime, Peter Tatchell, gay human rights campaigner, said, "In the days leading up to his murder in south London in November 2000, he was subjected to vicious homophobic abuse and assaults," and asked why the authorities had ignored this before and after his death.

 In July 2005, Lauren Harries, a trans woman, was attacked along with her father and brother in their home in Cardiff by eight youths who shouted the word "tranny" while beating their victims.
 One youth pleaded guilty to inflicting grievous bodily harm and was sentenced to two years probation; his accomplices were not formally identified or charged.

-In April 2006 a man was jailed for a homophobic attack on an openly gay Anglican priest.
-Rev Dr Barry Rathbone was sitting in a park in Bournemouth, Dorset when Martin Powell and his girlfriend approached and spoke to him.
+In April 2006 a man was jailed for a homophobic attack on an openly gay priest.
+Barry Rathbone was sitting in a park in Bournemouth, Dorset when Martin Powell and his girlfriend approached and spoke to him.
 Rathbone informed them that it was a cruising area, then Powell produced a 3 ft metal baseball bat, called him a 'queer', and started to hit him.